SeeminglyScience/EditorServicesCommandSuite/docs/en-US/EditorServicesCommandSuite.md

 ### [Expand-MemberExpression](Expand-MemberExpression.md)

-The Expand-MemberExpression function creates an expression for the closest MemberExpressionAst to the cursor in the current editor context.
-This is mainly to assist with creating expressions to access private members of .NET classes through reflection.
+The Expand-MemberExpression function expands member expressions to a more explicit statement.

 ### [Expand-TypeImplementation](Expand-TypeImplementation.md)